Michigan, Duke, Arizona, Iowa State headline preliminary seeds from NCAA selection committee

-The Wolverines, who headline the AP Top 25, were joined by Duke, Arizona and Iowa State as the 1-seeds in Saturday's reveal show on CBS.
+The Wolverines were the top overall seed ahead of Duke, Arizona and Iowa State as the regional 1-seeds in Saturday's reveal show on CBS.

-Selection committee chairman Keith Gill, the Sun Belt commissioner, said there was separation between the top three teams and the fourth No. 1 seed — with the Cyclones edging UConn and Houston for it.
+There was little drama about those top three seeds.
+Selection committee chairman Keith Gill — the Sun Belt commissioner — said there was clear separation between the Michigan-Duke-Arizona trio and whoever landed as the fourth No. 1 seed.

 “It was really close with those three teams," Gill said.
 “We talked about Iowa State and UConn and Houston.
 The head-to-head between Iowa State and Houston got there, and then the UConn and Houston (comparison): UConn's three best wins are better than Houston's three best wins.
 So when the committee was looking at that, I think (it) weighted those wins a little higher.”